Another in the Frequently Given Advice department:

 A “Preformatted” font is also available (see which is a typewriter-like monospaced font like Courier, and is usually used to quote computer code.
 You have to put in the line breaks yourself or it will just extend on forever.
 You can experiment with those.
 They are defined in the stylesheet.

-It is possible to embed a font force your readers to download a font that you want to use on a webpage, but I don’t do it because:
+It is possible to embed a font forcing your readers to download a font that you want to use on a webpage, but I don’t do it because:

 Fancy fonts can also be used by creating an image file of the text.
 This practice is regularly seen in headers and logos.
 The disadvantages of taking this approach with page text and headlines are: